mathisen99/AI-terminal-tool/README.md

 ai "Analyze the latest screenshot in my home folder" ai "What's in this image: ~/Pictures/photo.jpg"

+# Image generation
+ai "Generate an image of a cute robot repairing a classic pickup truck" ai "Create a 16:9 landscape image of a futuristic city at sunset"

+# Image editing
+ai "Edit ~/Pictures/car.jpg and change the car color to red" ai "In this image ~/Pictures/sign.jpg, replace 'Hello' with 'Welcome'"

 # Web research
 ai "Search the web for the latest Python features" ai "What's the current weather in Tokyo?"